 Before sending in your proposal, please make sure you understand that Blue Earth 501(c)3 sponsorship is a tax status that can be used to approach U.S. companies, foundations, and private individuals for tax-deductible donations.
 Ordinarily, this tax status will not be useful in seeking funding from sources outside the United States.

-The photographer is primarily responsible for developing funding requests for the project.
+Photographers and filmmakers are primarily responsible for developing funding requests for the project.
 Fiscal sponsorship does not eliminate the substantial amount of work required on your part to secure grants and donations to fund the project.

 All requests for funds under the organization's name are subject to Blue Earth approval and are made on behalf of Blue Earth, which will administer the funds and, after deducting a 5% administration fee, distribute those funds to the project as it progresses.
 This information will be covered in detail once the project is accepted.